 The main responsibility of district and council training committees is to train leaders in units to carry out their responsibilities and learn the skills of leadership.
-Seeing that 100 percent of all direct-contact leaders (Cubmasters, den leaders, Scoutmasters, leaders of 11-year-old Scouts, crew Advisors, and Skippers) are trained might be the most common measure of your success.
+Seeing that 100 percent of all direct-contact leaders (Cubmasters, Den Leaders, Scoutmasters, Crew Advisors, Post Advisors, and Skippers) are trained might be the most common measure of your success.
 But we cannot forget all the other leaders-adult and youth-in the unit, district, and council who also need to be trained for their roles.
 Nor can we forget that there is more training beyond the "basics"-training that will make our program more meaningful for youth and adults.